 Niko Geldner studied biology at the Universities of Mainz, Bordeaux 2 and Tübingen.
-In Tübingen, he started to work in the lab of Gerd Juergens and did his diploma thesis (1998) and PhD thesis (1998-2003) in the same laboratory, working on the role of GNOM in Arabidopsis embryogenesis and the polar localisation of the PIN1 auxin efflux carrier.
+In Tübingen, he did his diploma thesis (1998) and PhD thesis (1998-2003) in the lab of Gerd Juergens, working on the role of GNOM in Arabidopsis embryogenesis and the polar localisation of the PIN1 auxin efflux carrier.
 He left Tübingen in 2004 to do a Postdoc as an EMBO and HFSP fellow at the Salk Insitute in La Jolla, California, in the lab of Joanne Chory.
 There, he worked on the endosomal trafficking of the plant steroid receptor kinase BRI1 and developed the WAVE set of sub-cellular compartment markers.
-In summer 2007 he started as an Assistant Professor at the University of Lausanne in September 2007, where he was promoted to Associate Professor in 2012.
-He was awarded a Starting grant of the European Research Council (ERC) in 2007 and a Consolidator grant in 2013.
-In 2011 he became an EMBO Young Investigator and was elected EMBO member in 2017.
-Niko Geldner is now Full Professor at the UNIL, since 2018.
+In summer 2007, he started as an Assistant Professor at the University of Lausanne, where he was promoted to Associate Professor in 2012 and Full Professor in 2018.
+He was awarded starting and consolidator grants from the European Research Council (ERC) in 2007 and 2013.
+In 2021, he received an ERC Advanced grant to work on the elucidation of root-bacteria interaction at high spatial resolution.
+Niko Geldner is an EMBO member since 2017 and was elected AAAS Fellow in 2021.

 Valérie Dénervaud Tendon, Lab manager email

-Valérie Dénervaud-Tendon joined our lab in October 2007 and enjoyed the shopping in order to set up the lab.
+Valérie Dénervaud Tendon joined our lab in October 2007 and enjoyed shopping in order to set up the lab.
 She began her professional life in Nestlé Research Center where she obtained her professional diploma.
-To continue her studies, she studied at an Engineering in Food technology and Biotechnology in Sion, Switzerland.
-She went to University of Lausanne and started in Dieter Haas’s lab in the Department of Fundamental Microbiology (DMF).
-There, her research was focused on the virulence of Pseudomonas aeruginosa and the role of the quorum sensing regulatory network.
-She then enjoyed Irish life style while working in University College of Cork, Ireland in the lab of Fergal O’Gara.
+She continue her studies at the Engineering School of Valais, in Sion, in the Food technology and Biotechnology department.
+She has been then working at University of Lausanne, in the lab of Prof. Dieter Haas lab, where her research was focused on the virulence of Pseudomonas aeruginosa and the role of the quorum sensing regulatory network.
+She also enjoyed Irish life style while working in University College of Cork, Ireland, in the lab of Fergal O’Gara.

 Yan Ma, Postdoc e-mail